Pittsburgh Burn Injury Lawyers

 Talk with a skilled Pittsburgh burn injury attorney now

 Burn injuries are frightening.
 You wonder will ever look or feel like you did before the accident.
 You may be concerned about your scars being visible to others.
 Carmody and Ging is here to help.
 We understand how much you want to get your life back.
 We’ll fight to hold the responsible parties accountable for your burn injuries.
-To schedule a free consultation with an experienced Pittsburgh burn injury lawyer, please call 412.424.6914 or complete our contact form.
+To schedule a free consultation with an experienced Pittsburgh burn injury lawyer on the North Shore, please call 412.424.6914 or complete our contact form.
 Proudly serving the injured in Western Pennsylvania.